Major changes to U.S. local calling:

 city codes, Internet country codes, and time zones for

-NOTE: Mobile telephone numbers in
+Almost all fixed (landline) telephone numbers in

 Table of information about area codes in the